 Coffee – Lately I’ve been drinking matcha more than coffee, but I wasn’t prepared to bring all my matcha accoutrements on vacation.
 Instead I snagged an extra sleeve of my favorite decaf coffee from Nespresso – every household in my family has a machine which makes it very easy to get what I want when I want it (well, except for matcha).

-Nutpods Hazelnut – I realize it was a little silly to bring my own coffee creamer with me, but the grocery stores near my grandparents’ place are… well, very southern.
+Nutpods Hazelnut – I realize it was a little silly to bring my own coffee creamer with me, but the grocery stores near my grandparents’ place are… well, they really cater to the average age of 65.
 I don’t drink coffee every day, but I was thrilled to have this little guy with me when the mood did strike!

 Vital Proteins Collagen Peptides Stick Packs – I’ve been adding collagen to my coffee/tea for probably close to a year now and I feel such a difference compared to when I don’t take it.
 It’s got all the essential amino acids and is meant to help with hair, skin, nails, joint health, gut health, and lots of other good stuff, but I most notice its help in muscle recovery after workouts.
 Highly recommend for… pretty much everyone.